nsg91/OneMeditationApp/privacy.md

 Depending on your jurisdiction, you may have rights to:

+- Delete your account: You can permanently delete your account and data directly within the App by navigating to Settings > Account Info > Delete Account.
 - Access, correct, or delete your data
 - Request data portability
 - Withdraw consent where applicable